-In this article, you’ll find information about how a positioning statement can help with customer engagement in the digital marketing space.
-We’ll also provide you with a free, customizable positioning statement template to use within monday.com’s Work OS..
+In the next several minutes, you’ll discover how a positioning statement can help boost customer engagement in the digital marketing space.
+You’ll also receive a free, customizable positioning statement template to use within monday.com Work OS.

 What is a positioning statement template?